Mason-Wilkins/WGU-Capstone/README.md

 ## Notes
 - yfinance provides prices via YFinance's api; no database is required.

-## Minimal single-box deployment (optional)
-- For local work, use `python server.py` (Flask dev server on http://localhost:5000) and `npm start` (frontend on http://localhost:3000).
-- For a static build, run `npm run build` and serve the `build/` directory with a simple static server (e.g., `serve -s build`) while keeping the Flask dev server running on http://localhost:5000.

 ## Troubleshooting
 - yfinance errors: retry or reduce ticker lists; ensure internet access.